-About Bone Histomorphometry Core Laboratory
+About the Bone Histomorphometry Core Laboratory

-The members of the Core have experience with all of the techniques listed as services to be provided.
-The Osteomeasure system includes digitalization of the histologic sections to be analyzed and their projection on a computer monitor, allowing easy evaluation of their quality.
-The analysis of wild-type littermates along with each new batch of genetically modified animals provides an internal quality control for and between each experiment.
-Likewise, the simultaneous analysis of the injected and non-injected contralateral bones in the in vivo intraosseous tumor cell injection provides a reliable internal quality control.
+Ms. Guerra uses the Osteomeasure analytic system and the Bioquant Osteo 11 to digitalize the histologic sections to be analyzed and to project the images on a computer monitor, allowing for easy evaluation of quality.
+The analysis of wild-type animals along with each new batch of genetically modified animals provides an internal control for and between each experiment.
+Similarly, the simultaneous analysis of injected and non-injected contralateral bones in the in vivo intraosseous tumor cell injection provides a reliable internal control.

 For further questions or information regarding bone staining or analysis contact Ms. Guerra at MDA extension X31212 or at email@example.com.

 Ms. Guerra works closely with Jodie Simelda, a Research Histology Core Laboratory Technician who handles all bone processing and methyl methacrylate embedding.